aurelienlegrand/docker_nginx/README.md

     * First version of a working nginx instance
     * First version of a working haproxy instance
     * Simple Docker Remote API configuration (not secure)
-    * First version of an API that will communicate with Docker Remote API
+    * First version of an API that communicate with Docker Remote API

 # TODO